Best Pillar 3a Investment Funds Switzerland of February 2026

 • 5-15% emerging markets

-Currency exposure to USD and EUR is a natural consequence of global diversification.
-Some providers offer hedged versions, but hedging adds costs and reduces long-term returns.
-For multi-decade horizons, currency fluctuations average out.
+Currency exposure to USD and EUR comes naturally with global diversification.
+Some providers offer hedged versions, but hedging costs money and hurts long-term returns.
+Over decades, currency swings average out anyway.

-After analyzing dozens of options and managing my own 3a for years, here is what I actually do:
+After analyzing dozens of options and running my own 3a for years, here's my actual setup:

 2. Lowest-cost passive funds with TER under 0.45%

-4. Multiple accounts (currently three, planning for five by retirement)
+4. Multiple accounts (three now, planning for five by retirement)

-This approach is not exciting.
-There is no clever strategy or special insight.
-It simply applies well-established principles: minimize costs, maximize time in market, diversify globally, and avoid emotional decisions.
+This isn't exciting.
+No clever strategy or special insight.
+Just well-established principles: minimize costs, maximize time in market, diversify globally, avoid emotional decisions.

-The Federal Tax Administration (ESTV/AFC) publishes detailed guidance on pillar 3a taxation that informed my withdrawal strategy planning.
+The Federal Tax Administration has detailed guidance on 3a taxation that shaped my withdrawal planning.

 Cost analysis